I’ve reviewed smartwatches and trackers for over a decade - these are my current picks for form, function and female-focused features

 Price: From $349

-Stepping away from the smartwatches and moving to a more discreet form of fitness tracking – the smart ring is a great option for health tracking.
-There are a few smart rings on the market now – including Samsung with its Galaxy Ring – but it’s Oura that flies the flag for women.
-Incredibly, women make up nearly 60% of the user base – which is unprecedented for a consumer tech product.
+Stepping away from smartwatches and opting for a more discreet form of fitness tracking, the smart ring presents a great option for health monitoring.
+There are many smart rings currently available on the market, including Samsung’s Galaxy Ring, but it’s Oura that champions women.
+Remarkably, women constitute nearly 60% of the user base, which is unprecedented for a consumer tech product.

-It’s the Oura Ring 3 I’ve used so that’s the model that got this smart ring in this list, though the Oura Ring 4 has recently launched offering a couple of extra features and more accurate fitness tracking.
-The design is largely the same, however, and it still runs on the same platform.
+It’s the Oura Ring 3 that I’ve used, which is why this model appears on the list.
+Although the Oura Ring 4 launched in October 2024, offering a few extra features and more accurate fitness tracking, the design remains largely the same and it still operates on the same platform.

-The Oura Ring 4 has completely replaced the Oura Ring 3, with a sleek, uninterrupted design that comes in a range of color options from silver and black to gold and rose gold.
-I’m a personal fan of gold as it looks like a fashion ring rather than anything smart.
-The Oura Ring 4 is made from titanium and lighter than the Oura Ring 3 that’s on my finger, but even the Ring 3 is barely noticeable.
-So much so that the only time it comes off is for showering and charging.
+The Oura Ring 4 features a sleek, uninterrupted design that comes in a range of color options, including silver and black, as well as gold and rose gold.
+I’m a personal fan of gold because it resembles a fashion ring rather than a smart device.
+The Ring 4 is made from titanium and is lighter than the Ring 3 that rests on my finger, but even the Ring 3 is hardly noticeable.
+So much so that the only time it is removed is for showering and charging.

-Like the Samsung Galaxy Watch 7 and the Google Pixel Watch 3, you get a Readiness Score with Oura, made up of various contributing factors, like sleep, sleep balance, body temperature and heart rate variation.
-I particularly like stress tracking – I’ve found it to be very much in line with how I felt – and I like the extra features like Resilience and Cardiovascular age.
+Like the Samsung Galaxy Watch 7 and the Google Pixel Watch 3, you get a Readiness Score with Oura, which consists of various contributing factors, including sleep, sleep balance, body temperature, and heart rate variation.
+I particularly appreciate stress tracking—I’ve found it to align closely with how I felt—and I enjoy the extra features, such as Resilience and Cardiovascular age.

-Cycle tracking is good too – with prompts to log as you approach your period, Oura was the first wearable to work with the Natural Cycles app too, giving you extras like green days and red days based on your temperature and whether you’re trying to avoid conceiving or you’re trying to.
-And Oura has added a new Fertility Insights feature – which uses the temperature sensor to advise when you’re most fertile.
-I’m not trying for a baby, but it’s great to see a wearable designed for women first.
+Cycle tracking is beneficial as well—providing prompts to log your data as your period approaches.
+Oura was the first wearable to integrate with the Natural Cycles app, offering features like green days and red days based on your temperature and whether you’re trying to avoid or achieve conception.

-Activity tracking could be better – though the Oura Ring 4 is set to have helped in this area.
-Overall, the Oura Ring is a discreet and excellent wearable that I’d highly recommend if you are after something to track your health, but without taking over your wrist.
+Activity tracking could be improved, although the Oura Ring 4 has addressed this issue somewhat.
+Overall, the Oura Ring is a discreet and excellent wearable that I’d highly recommend if you’re looking for something to track your health without dominating your wrist.

 Apple Watch Series 10